gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 ## Motivation

-Today in Swift, system programmers use homogenous tuples when working with imported fixed size C-arrays and when defining a fixed buffer of bytes of a certain type.
+Today in Swift, system programmers interact with homogenous tuples when working with imported fixed size C-arrays and when defining a fixed buffer of a specific type.
 As a quick example, consider the following C struct,

 ```c
 typedef struct {